PMTDVA/PMTDVA/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on PDEJ
+- 🔭 I’m currently working on Project_Eve
 - 🌱 I’m currently learning JAVA
-- 💬 Ask me about JAVA,C++,C#
+- 💬 Ask me about Python,Java and C#
-- 📫 How to reach me: Discord, Telegram
+- 📫 How to reach me: Discord
 - ⚡ Fun fact: Im 18y old

 ### Attention